Project

 Actions #1

-Updated by krileon about 5 years ago
+Updated by krileon almost 6 years ago

 Best way to also handle this is rewrite how stream objects are used.
 Basically transition to them being read only and no longer set new values in the stream.
 Once the stream is created it's cached and isn't altered from then on.
 Need to also have a means of reusing the caches as having 1 cache per user profile stream would be excessive so additional parameters will likely need to be added to URLs and passed around (e.g. user, paging parameters, and any filters).